stappersg/stalwart-website/docs/storage/backends/meilisearch.md

 ## Limitations

+### Number of Results

+By default, Meilisearch limits the total number of documents returned by a search query to **1,000 results**.
+This limit applies even if more documents match the query.
+For many use cases, this default is not an issue.
+Typical search interfaces only display a small subset of results and rely on pagination, making it unnecessary to retrieve every matching document.

+However, this behavior can be problematic for **email search workloads**.
+IMAP and JMAP clients commonly request **all matching message IDs** for a given search expression, not just the first page of results.
+When the number of matching messages exceeds Meilisearch’s default limit, the result set will be **silently truncated** to the first 1,000 documents.
+As a result, clients may miss valid matches without receiving any indication that the result set is incomplete.

+#### Increasing the Limit

+This limit can be raised by increasing the `maxTotalHits` setting in Meilisearch.
+Increasing `maxTotalHits` allows Meilisearch to return a larger number of matching document IDs, which is often required to correctly support IMAP and JMAP search semantics.
+To change this setting, you will need to update the [Meilisearch server configuration](https://www.meilisearch.com/docs/reference/api/settings#pagination-object) directly, as it is not configurable through Stalwart.

+#### Performance Considerations

+Meilisearch explicitly warns about increasing this value:

+> Setting `maxTotalHits` to a value higher than the default will negatively impact search performance.
+Setting `maxTotalHits` to values over **20,000** may result in queries taking seconds to complete.

+Administrators should carefully balance correctness and performance when tuning this setting.
+For mailboxes with very large folders or frequent broad searches, raising `maxTotalHits` may be necessary to avoid truncated results, but doing so can significantly increase query latency and resource usage.

+This limitation is inherent to Meilisearch’s pagination model and should be considered when evaluating it as a full-text search backend for large or heavily queried mail stores.

+### Query Mapping

 Meilisearch separates search expressions into two fundamentally different components:

 * **`q`**: A full-text search query, applied across one or more searchable text fields.